Brittany is a huge "Animal Crossing" fan! She has played Wild World, New Leaf, Pocket Camp, and is currently obsessed with New Horizons!

-The only NPCs not worth visiting on your side accounts are Label, as she’ll give everyone the same rewards for passing her fashion check (but she will give each account Tailor Tokens, which you can give to your main account), and Saharah, as she will sell the same rugs, and mystery wallpaper/flooring during each visit (however, it can be useful to purchase from her if you want multiples of the same mystery wallpaper/floor, as she does limit them to one per person.
+There are two NPCs that are not worth visiting on your side accounts.
+First is Label, as she’ll give everyone the same rewards for passing her fashion check (but she will give each account Tailor Tokens, which you can give to your main account).
+Second is Saharah, as she will sell the same rugs, and mystery wallpaper/flooring during each visit (however, it can be useful to purchase from her if you want multiples of the same mystery wallpaper/floor, as she does limit them to one per person.
 If you have a bunch of her tickets, you can let your other accounts trade them with her to get a random mystery wallpaper or floor per visit).

-I really love the catalogue feature in Animal Crossing: New Horizons, but one thing I hate about it is that each player is limited to only making 5 orders per day.
-This becomes a real issue when you’re trying to craft something like a Wooden Bookshelf, which needs 5 books to craft.
-You can purchase your 5 books and get them delivered the next day, but if you’re trying to make multiple bookshelves, this would take days or weeks to complete.
+I really love the catalogue feature in Animal Crossing: New Horizons, but one thing I hate about it is that each player is limited to only making five orders per day.
+This becomes a real issue when you’re trying to craft something like a Wooden Bookshelf, which needs five books to craft.
+You can purchase your five books and get them delivered the next day, but if you’re trying to make multiple bookshelves, this would take days or weeks to complete.

-Even if you just need to order a bunch of items for decorating from your catalogue, having a 5-per-day limit is just maddening.
+Even if you just need to order a bunch of items for decorating from your catalogue, having a five-per-day limit is just maddening.

-The workaround for this when playing with side accounts, is to let your side account “catalogue” the items you need to order (which simply consists of dropping the item on the ground, and then logging into your side character and picking it up then dropping it again, so it’s also added to their catalogue of items) and then having your side account order them, too.
+The workaround for this when playing with side accounts is to let your side account “catalogue” the items you need to order.
+This consists of simply dropping the item on the ground, logging into your side character, and picking it up then dropping it again, so it’s also added to their catalogue of items.
+Then you can have your side account order them, too.

-I’ve done this plenty of times, particularly when needing to craft multiples of things like bookshelves or Magazine Racks; I catalogued the single book and magazine on my side accounts, and then order them from the Nook Stop, and deliver them back to my main character the next day.
-Now I can craft 5 Wooden Bookshelves that day instead of waiting a week to do them all.
+I’ve done this plenty of times, particularly when needing to craft multiples of things like bookshelves or Magazine Racks; I catalogued the single book and magazine on my side accounts, ordered them from the Nook Stop, and delivered them back to my main character the next day.
+Now I can craft five Wooden Bookshelves in a day instead of waiting a week to do them all.

 Cons to Having Side Accounts

-Not everything is perfect about having a side account, so there are of course some downsides, or cons:
+Not everything is perfect about having a side account, so there are of course some cons:

-- Becomes expensive to upgrade houses: to upgrade your house fully, you need to spend 5.696 million bells (including the final 2.5 million loan, which isn’t entirely necessary to pay off).
+- It becomes expensive to upgrade houses: To upgrade your house fully, you need to spend 5.696 million bells (including the final 2.5 million loan, which isn’t entirely necessary to pay off).
 Good thing you’ll be making at least 46k per character, per day with money trees and money rocks!